 - Place the butter pieces and lemon zest on top of the flour mixture.

-- Pulse the ingredients together until the butter is in smaller pieces.
+- Pulse the ingredients together until the mixture resembles coarse meal.

-- With the machine running, drop the eggs through the feed tube into the flour mixture and mix the ingredients until the dough just starts to come together and pull away from the sides of the work bowl.
-Do not over-mix.
+- With the machine running, pour the egg and lemon juice mixture through the feed tube into the flour mixture and pulse the ingredients until the dough just starts to come together and pull away from the sides of the work bowl.
+Do not process until the dough forms a ball or else it will be too tough.

 - Transfer the dough onto a floured board.